FlowConsent

 Microsoft Clarity is a free session recording and heatmap analytics tool from Microsoft.
 It records individual user sessions, tracks rage clicks and dead clicks, generates scroll heatmaps, and provides AI-powered summaries of user behaviour.
 Despite being free, Clarity's session recording capabilities carry the same GDPR obligations as paid alternatives like Hotjar or FullStory: consent is required before loading, comprehensive input masking is essential, and a DPIA is recommended.
 All data is processed on Microsoft Azure infrastructure in the US requiring SCCs.

-Data masking and minimisation
+Data and cookies

 Get GDPR compliant in 10 minutes